Visit our new website. We'd appreciate your feedback!

 Opening hours: The Lobster Shack is open daily from 11am to 9pm.

 Spectacular views of Langland Bay go hand-in-hand with local Welsh produce at Langland’s Brasserie by the Sea, a glass-fronted restaurant, bar and terrace a short distance from The Mumbles headland.
-Standouts from the menu include the restaurant’s own beef burger topped with Welsh Perl Wen cheese, while specials often include the catch of the day and various seafood platters.
+Standouts from the menu include the restaurant’s own beef burger topped with a homemade burger relish and Brie cheese, while specials often include the catch of the day and various seafood platters.

-Opening hours: Langland’s Brasserie by the Sea is open daily from 11am to 7pm.
+Opening hours: Langland’s Brasserie by the Sea is open daily from 10am – late, with a 7pm closing time on Sundays.

-Opening hours: The Lobster Shack is open on Wednesday, Thursday and Sunday from 12pm to 6pm, and on Friday and Saturday from 12pm to 7pm.
+Opening hours: The Lobster Shack is open on Wednesday to Sunday from 12pm – 6pm.

 Tobermory, on the Isle of Mull, is renowned for its brightly coloured cottages, but it’s also home to the award-winning Café Fish.
 Named among the top five restaurants to eat in Scotland by Lonely Planet, it’s found in a former ferry terminal building on the waterfront and all of its meat and seafood is sourced from the surrounding region.
 Catch the sunset on its terrace and sample some of the freshly caught lobster and langoustines that are brought ashore via its own fishing boat, named The Highlander, each afternoon.